ibm-cloud-docs/FileStorage/duplicate-volume.md

 For more information about available command options, see [`file volume-duplicate`](https://softlayer-python.readthedocs.io/en/latest/cli/file/#file-volume-duplicate){: external}.

-## Creating a duplicate LUN with the API
+## Creating a duplicate share with the API
 {: #cloneinAPI}
 {: api}